wso2-incubator/code-quality-metrics/README.md

 ## Running Samples
 It is required to provide the relevant WSO2 patch name as a command line argument to obtain relevant authors and reviewers of code lines been modified from the given patch.

-Run following samples and check with outputs
+Run following samples and check with outputs,

 1. WSO2-CARBON-PATCH-4.4.0-0680
     Authors : [Lakmali, Amila De Silva, lalaji, Chamila]